- Gillian Maree, Dr Claudious Chikozho

 As Gauteng’s population and economy continue to grow there is a need to continually review water security in the region.
 There are two outputs planned for the 2019/20 financial year.
 The first is a GCRO Provocation on urban water governance, under development as part of a series of Provocations on city-region governance.

 The second is a collaborative research project on 'Day Zero', examining practitioner perspectives of water management.
-This research is a collaboration between GCRO, Brown University's Institute for Environment and Society, and the Global Change Institute at Wits, and is currently being written up.
+This research is a collaboration between GCRO, Brown University's Institute for Environment and Society, and the Global Change Institute at Wits.

 Water Security Perspective for the Gauteng City-Region: Securing water for continued growth and wellbeing.
 A perspective developed by GCRO, in partnership with other experts, on request from the Gauteng Premier.